Home

 However, the more fields someone has to fill in, the lower the conversion rate of the form.
 Meaning, if you ask for a first name AND an email address, you’ll have slightly fewer people completing your signup process.

-You may also want to collect extra information like a second name, phone number, location, or interests – but also bear in mind, each extra field will reduce your signup rate.
+You may also want to collect extra information like a second name, phone number, location, or interests – but also bear in mind, each extra field can reduce your signup rate.
 So only collect information you really need.

 Your Signup Page